What are the Different Types Of Business Entities?

 Another advantage of a corporation includes the option to transfer or sell shares.
 A corporation continues to exist even when one of the shareholders dies.
 There are many other benefits available to corporations that may not be available to other business entities.
 For a company that plans to have more than 30 stockholders or to trade publicly, a corporation is an excellent business entity to consider.

 The rules that govern “s” corporations make them unavailable or unappealing in a lot of situations.
 There can be no more than 75 shareholders and they all must be U.S. citizens.
 All the shareholders must agree with the decision to adopt the Subchapter “S” election.
-Banks, thrifts or insurance companies cannot elect Subchapter “S” status.
+Banks, thrifts, or insurance companies cannot elect Subchapter “S” status.
 All “s” corporations must have a fiscal year that ends on December 31 of each year.
-As with a “c” corporation, the record keeping requirements are minimal but must be maintained to insure the corporation keeps its limitation of liability status.
+As with a “c” corporation, the record-keeping requirements are minimal but must be maintained to ensure the corporation keeps its limitation of liability status.

 The primary difference in taxation rules between “s” corporations and partnerships (LLCs) is this: That in “s” corporations, income and deductions are allocated based on ownership interest alone.